carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 :::challenge
 ## Exercise: what is the correct order of the color channels?

 We just visualized the true-color image `rhodes_visual`, which has three color channels: red, green, and blue.
-Apparently, the `plot.imshow()` function makes assumptions on the order of the channels in `rhodes_visual` and plots a true-color image.
+Apparently, the `plot.imshow()` function makes assumptions on the order of the channels in `rhodes_visual` to plot a true-color image.
 Can you figure out this order?

 There are multiple ways to do this.